John Raymond Evelyn Stansfeld: First World War

 He was mentioned in dispatches twice.

-He was promoted to major and lieutenant colonel.
+He was promoted to brevet major in February 1915 and temporary lieutenant colonel in August, backdated to June.

 In March 1915 at the Battle of Neuve Chapelle, Stansfeld was wounded for a second time, receiving a shrapnel wound to his shoulder.
 He was hospitalised at Warley, Essex then spent some time recuperating with his uncle at Dunninald.
 He was soon back at the front commanding the 2nd Gordons at the Battle of Loos.
 Within minutes of the start of the battle on 25 September Stansfeld was wounded in both legs; he was stretchered away and his right leg amputated.
 He died of his wounds three days later on 28 September at a field dressing station in Chocques.
 Lieutenant-Colonel Stansfeld was one of 54 British Empire Commanding Officers killed or wounded at that battle.

 Memorial and burial

 As reported in the Craven Herald Article Date: 22 October 1915, a memorial service was held in October at St. Mary's Church, Montrose, Angus (presumably the antecedent of the present Saints Mary and Peter).
 Walter Robberds, The Most Reverend the Primus of the Scottish Episcopal Church and Bishop of Brechin officiated.
 A regimental contingent was present, including officers and wounded enlisted men.
 The "choral celebration of the Holy Communion ... [hymns] included 'Onward, Christian Soldiers,' 'Come, Holy Ghost, our souls inspire,' and 'For all the Saints,' ... [and] the tenor solo in the Benedictus, 'Blessed is He that cometh,' to organ accompaniment."
 After a eulogy, the service concluded with the organ and orchestra playing Chopin's Funeral March, singing of God Save the King (the National Anthem), and cornets intoning The Last Post.

 Lieutenant-Colonel Stansfield is buried at the Chocques Military Cemetery in France.

 He is honored in The Royal Memorial Chapel, Chapel Square, Royal Military Academy, Sandhurst.
 So too, on a plaque installed at Craig Parish Church.